 Police department crime data from New York, Los Angeles, San Francisco, Houston, Chicago, and Seattle.
-This dataset has been reformatted to cover date of occurrence, offense classification/description, and estimated zip code location for crimes.
+This dataset has been reformatted to cover:

 As with all Public Domain datasets, Cybersyn aims to release data on Snowflake Marketplace as soon as the underlying source releases new data.
 We check periodically for changes to the underlying source and, upon detecting a change, propagate the data to Snowflake Marketplace immediately.
 See our release process for more details.